apiel/zicBox/plugins/audio/tutorial/README.md

 >
 > If you’re not interested in the details, no worries—just skip ahead to the next step and use floating-point numbers. 🙂

 Let’s begin with the tricky part.
-Many audio programming examples use the Q31 fixed-point format, which can be confusing for beginners.
+Many audio programming examples use the Q fixed-point format, which can be confusing for beginners.
 This is how I started, and it made understanding what was happening extremely difficult (an example using fixed point format is the famous [Teensy Audio Library]([link](https://github.com/PaulStoffregen/Audio))).
 For those just starting out in audio programming, I strongly recommend avoiding fixed-point formats like Q31 and sticking to floating-point numbers instead.
 It’s far more intuitive and easier to work with.

+> For more details about fixed-point arithmetic, check out the **Wikipedia** page on the **Q number format**.
+It provides a clear and detailed explanation: [Q (number format)](https://en.wikipedia.org/wiki/Q_(number_format))

 Fixed-point is a way of representing numbers where a specific number of bits are reserved for the integer part and the rest for the fractional part.
 Unlike floating-point, which can represent a wide range of values with dynamic precision, fixed-point numbers have a fixed number of decimal places, making them more efficient for certain applications, especially in hardware with limited processing power.
 For example, in Q31 format, 31 bits are used for the fractional part, and 1 bit is for the sign, allowing for precise representation of values between -1 and 1.